ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The event types to watch.
 Valid options are `delete`, `write`, and `all`.
 This value is optional.
 The default value is <code>all</code>.
 </dd>
 <dt>`-f`, `--force`</dt>
-<dd>Force to create an {{site.data.keyword.cos_full_notm}} event source.
+<dd>Force to create an {{site.data.keyword.cos_full_notm}} event subscription.
 This option skips the validation of users' specified destination.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-nw`, `--no-wait`</dt>
-<dd>Create the {{site.data.keyword.cos_full_notm}} event source and do not wait for the event source to be ready.
-If you specify the `no-wait` option, the event source create begins and does not wait.
-Use the `subscription cos get` command to check the event source status.
+<dd>Create the {{site.data.keyword.cos_full_notm}} event subscription and do not wait for the subscription to be ready.
+If you specify the `no-wait` option, the subscription create begins and does not wait.
+Use the `subscription cos get` command to check the subscription status.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-p`, `--prefix`</dt>
 <dd>Prefix of the {{site.data.keyword.cos_full_notm}} object.
 This value is optional.